 The Mazda3 covers all of the first car bases: it’s reliable, affordable, and a high performer in crash tests.
 Added benefits include high-fuel economy, above-average handling, and an interior eloquently mirroring luxury sedans, rendering it ideal for the new driver possessing an affinity for the design of a much more expensive vehicle.

 Though it’s sure to be please parents given its safety ratings, the Mazda3 also has a long list of available tech features aimed to satisfy the appetites of today’s young, tech-savvy drivers.
 Moreover, the 2.0-liter engine provides just enough kick it up to highway speeds, but not enough to truly capitalize on those youthful inclinations to speed over legal velocities.

 The car industry is shying away from compact trucks, but something less gargantuan than an F-150 or Tundra would be a good choice for a new driver.
 Learning how to drive one is much easier when you can see the end of the hood.

 Like all Toyotas, the Tacoma is also legendarily reliable.
 After the apocalypse, the only things left on Earth will be some cockroaches, Keith Richards, and Toyota trucks.

 Most teenagers don’t have many possessions or children to lug around, so it’s the perfect time to buy an impractical car.

-Like its twin, the Scion FR-S, the Subaru BRZ is powered by a 2.0-liter flat-four engine that makes 200 horsepower and 151 pound-feet of torque.
+Like its twin, the Subaru BRZ, the Toyota 86 is powered by a 2.0-liter flat-four engine that makes 205 horsepower and 156 pound-feet of torque.
 That’s enough oomph to have a little bit of fun behind the wheel, but not enough to completely overwhelm the average new driver.
 As an added bonus, it’s offered with an enthusiast-approved six-speed manual transmission.